ananyajoshi799/Protopia/README.md

 # Protopia

-This repository incl. the projects and articles created as researcher.
+This repository incl. the projects and articles created as a researcher.